thriveweb/deking-new/content/services/deck-accessories.md

 featuredImage: /images/uploads/balustrade_handrail_stainlesssteelwire.jpg
 excerpt: We are the Number 1 stop shop when it comes to a complete outdoor makeover
 welcomeTitle: Deck add ons & Accessories
-welcomeDescription: "We dont just stop at building you a deck or patio roof, there is a full catalogue of add ons and accessories that are also available.  •\tBench seating •\tPrivacy screens •\tGlass pool fencing and balustrades •\tAluminium fencing •\tLighting (Low voltage LEDs) •\tBlinds •\tBuilt in planter boxes"
+welcomeDescription: "We don't just stop at building you a deck or patio roof, there is a full catalogue of add ons and accessories that are also available.  •\tBench seating •\tPrivacy screens •\tGlass pool fencing and balustrades •\tAluminium fencing •\tLighting (Low voltage LEDs) •\tBlinds •\tBuilt in planter boxes"
 welcomeImage: /images/uploads/yhwd2jfuqzg0yc2hb8sdog.jpg
 accordion:
   - description: >-